hazelfazel/tuersteher/README.md

 C:\Program Files (x86)\*
 Make sure that you end each rule with the * symbol.
 The star symbol serves as wildcard and allows all files and subdirectories in these folders.

-<h4>Add trusted executables to the whitelist</h4>
+<h4>Add trusted executables to the allowlist</h4>

-If you have installed additional  executables in other directories than C:\Program Files\, you need to add them onto the whitelist.
+If you have installed additional  executables in other directories than C:\Program Files\, you need to add them onto the allowlist.
 For example:

 <pre>
 D:\PortableApps\VeraCrypt\*
 D:\PortableApps\Gimp\*
 </pre>

-In addition to path specifications, you can also enter individual  executables in the whitelist.
+In addition to path specifications, you can also enter individual  executables in the allowlist.
 To do so, write the complete path with the file name and its extension in one line.

-<h3>Configure the Blacklist</h3>
+<h3>Configure the Blocklist</h3>

-Below the entry [BLACKLIST] you define all paths from which no program code is allowed to be started.
+Below the entry [BLOCKLIST] you define all paths from which no program code is allowed to be started.
 Programs on this list are automatically blocked.
 Suppose a security hole has been discovered in Microsoft Browser Internet Explorer and there is no update for this vulnerability yet.
-With just some line in the blacklist you can avoid running untrusted or exploitable applications or libraries.
+With just some line in the blocklist you can avoid running untrusted or exploitable applications or libraries.
 Once the vulnerability has been patched you can simply remove the rules, use the application again.

 <pre>
-[BLACKLIST]
+[BLOCKLIST]
 C:\Windows\System32\msiexec.exe
 C:\Program Files\Internet Explorer\iexplore.exe
 C:\Program Files (x86)\Internet Explorer\iexplore.exe
 </pre>

 Suggestion:  Instead of an entire directory, it may also be appropriate to disable certain files, such as a vulnerable DLL to a plug-in, for example, if they are at risk due to a security breach.
 It is often the case that certain libraries or plug-ins are vulnerable to attacks.
 Cyber criminals use exploits to trigger the security breach in such libraries/plug-ins to infect your computer.
-If you block the vulnerable library or plug-in using Türsteher’s blacklist, they can no longer be exploited.
-After the libraries or plug-ins have been updated, you can remove the rule from the blacklist and use them again.
+If you block the vulnerable library or plug-in using Türsteher’s blocklist, they can no longer be exploited.
+After the libraries or plug-ins have been updated, you can remove the rule from the blocklist and use them again.

 Please note: Disabling drivers, libraries or plug-ins sometimes result in stopping the application or system from working properly.
 Hence, before disabling any executable you shall always test the behaviours and be careful with what you disable.
-We heavily encourage you to do some testing on demo or test machines, before deploying any updated Türsteher blacklist rules to a production line computer system.
+We heavily encourage you to do some testing on demo or test machines, before deploying any updated Türsteher blocklist rules to a production line computer system.

 <h3>Command Line Checking</h3>

 In addition Türsteher also support Command Line Checking.
-This option is beyond traditional Application White-/Blacklisting and gives you even more control.
+This option is beyond traditional Application Allow-/Blocklisting and gives you even more control.
 We suggest that you turn Türsteher into [#LETHAL] mode and have a look into the log while [CMDCHECK] is enabled.
 The configuration heavily depends on your requirements, so it is hard to give advice here.
 Just try it out.
-Türsteher provides a White- and Blacklist for Command Line Checking.
-You shall specify them at [CMDWHITELIST] and [CMDBLACKLIST].
+Türsteher provides a Allow- and Blocklist for Command Line Checking.
+You shall specify them at [CMDALLOWLIST] and [CMDBLOCKLIST].

 <h3>Priority Rules</h3>

-Priority rules are rules, that can overwrite any other rules, whether they are on the white- or blacklist.
+Priority rules are rules, that can overwrite any other rules, whether they are on the allow- or blocklist.
 Although Türsteher supports a very powerful rules mechanism, priority rules provide more flexibility.
-Priority rules can help to reduce the number of specific rules for example by just blacklisting a whole directory and whitelisting specific executables you would like to allow.
-For example, we recommend blacklisting the path C:\Windows\Temp\*.
+Priority rules can help to reduce the number of specific rules for example by just blocklisting a whole directory and allowlisting specific executables you would like to allow.
+For example, we recommend blocklisting the path C:\Windows\Temp\*.
 All programs that are in this directory can no longer be started.
 However, it can happen that certain update programs and installers want to execute their processes in this folder.
 A priority rule can solve this problem.
-To do this, we give the desired rule a higher priority in the [WHITELIST] with an exclamation mark.
-The rule in the whitelist now overrides the rule in the blacklist.
+To do this, we give the desired rule a higher priority in the [ALLOWLIST] with an exclamation mark.
+The rule in the allowlist now overrides the rule in the blocklist.
 Let's assume that the desired update is AVUpdater.exe.
 Then the rules are as follows:

 <pre>
-[WHITELIST]
+[ALLOWLIST]
 !C:\Windows\Temp\AVUpdater.exe
-[BLACKLIST]
+[BLOCKLIST]
 C:\Windows\Temp\*
 </pre>

-Priority rules are supported in the white- and blacklist, also for the command line check option.
+Priority rules are supported in the allow- and blocklist, also for the command line check option.
 Please note: Rules with a higher priority must be in first order.

 <h3>Transitive Rules (Parentchecking)</h3>

-Türsteher also supports conditional rules for parent processes in the [WHITELIST] and [BLACKLIST].
+Türsteher also supports conditional rules for parent processes in the [ALLOWLIST] and [BLOCKLIST].
 There are programs that start subprograms as required after starting the main program.
 We call the main program the parent process, the subprograms child processes.
 The fact that parent processes start subprograms, i.e. child processes, is necessary and useful for programs such as the Explorer.
 But hackers use this technique to execute their evil executables through media players, browsers or office applications.
 For example, a Word document contains a macro which forces Word to download and execute a cryptolocker.
 With parentchecking Türsteher can block such attacks.

 During parentchecking, Türsteher checks which parent processes wants to start the executable before starting the child process.
-If the corresponding parent is on the whitelist, the child is allowed to start, otherwise it will be blocked.
+If the corresponding parent is on the allowlist, the child is allowed to start, otherwise it will be blocked.
 For example, you can define that your Mailclient or Wordprocessor cannot execute processes, shell codes, runtime libraries or drivers (.dll, .sys, .ocx, .drv, .cpl).
 This can help to mitigate against a whole bunch of attack vectors if you specify the rules tight.

 The rules for parent checking have the following general format:
 Parent>Child